MicroFocus/CX/README.md

 [CX Self Registration Demo Video](https://vimeo.com/226010406)

-There are currently three CX projects:
+There are currently four CX projects:

+*   **hello-world** is the prefect template for a simple CX project.
 *   **self-registration** shows you how to use the [ng-ias](https://github.com/MicroFocus/ng-ias) project to create a wizard for creating new users that matches the Micro Focus look and feel.
 *   **self-registration-2** shows you how to create a single page application for registering new users.
 This sample uses Bootstrap and Font Awesome to show you how to create a different look and feel with CX.
 *   **ig-overview** shows you how to integrate with OAuth2 and OSP to make authenticated REST calls to [Identity Governance](https://www.netiq.com/products/identity-governance/).